Tordek/nuBit/README.md

 - `TIMEZONE_OFFSET=` - Timezone delta between the server and the display.
 - `POSTENTRIES_CHANNEL=` - If defined, the !postentries command will only work here, since it generates a lot of spam.
+- `VALID_HOSTS=` - Space-separated list of acceptable domain prefix for submissions.

 Running
 -------